-Be realistic: you aren’t going to be bench pressing 90kg straight off the bat, particularly if you haven’t exercised before.
-A good idea is to explore your limits.
-The ‘1-rep max’ can be a good indicator of where you’re at; it means the maximum weight you can lift for a single repetition, and can help you work out what weight you can manage for more reps.
-To build muscle, you want to focus on low repetitions and high weight – when you’re lifting close to your 1-rep max, you should aim for 5-6 reps, and when you’re lifting a little lighter you should aim for 10-12.
+The ‘one-rep max’ can be a good indicator of where you’re at and can help you decide what weight you can manage for more reps.
+To build muscle, you want to focus on low repetitions and high weight.
+When you’re lifting close to your one-rep max, you should aim for five to six reps.
+When you’re lifting a little lighter you should aim for 10-12.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.